heiner/heiner.github.com/index.md

-Research](https://ai.meta.com/research/) in London, leading Reinforcement Learning engineering across EMEA, and before that I was a Senior Research Engineer and Team Lead at [DeepMind](https://deepmind.google/), working on projects like like DMLab, StarCraft, and AGI.
+Research](https://ai.meta.com/research/) in London, leading Reinforcement Learning engineering across EMEA, and before that I was a Senior Research Engineer and Team Lead at [DeepMind](https://deepmind.google/), working on projects like DMLab, StarCraft, and AGI.
 Previously, I was a Technical Solutions Consultant at Google in London.
-I receicieved my PhD in Mathematical Physics from LMU Munich in 2014.
+I received my PhD in Mathematical Physics from LMU Munich in 2014.